 For occasional and emergency visits, plan at a time when the need is not urgent or even before you have a definite need so that you can try out an establishment and make other arrangements if it is not suitable.

-If you are planning to leave your dog with a boarder when you are at work and/or every time that you go on holiday, re-consider dog ownership.
 Dogs are not just for evenings and weekends.
-If you don’t enjoy your dog to the extent that you are prepared to go on holiday with him, then probably a dog is not for you.
+If you don’t enjoy (or train) your dog to the extent that you are prepared to go on holiday with him, then probably a dog is not for you.
+If you are planning to leave your dog with a boarder when you are at work, check to see if your employer might consider allowing you to take your dog into work, otherwise re-consider whether you should own a dog.

-Premises will also be inspected to check that they have adequate provision in the event of a fire, are clean and have safe food handling practices and that staff have a written training plan.
-The owner should also have planning permission.
-If they are not willing to show you up to date copies of their licence and insurance and provide references for you to contact – walk away.
+If the boarder is not willing to show you up to date copies of their licence and insurance and provide references for you to contact – walk away.

-If they are not willing to let you visit and have a thorough look around (preferably unannounced) – walk away.
+If the boarder is not willing to let you visit and have a thorough look around (preferably unannounced) – walk away.

 Try to make things as familiar for your dog as possible.
 Take in your own bedding (most kennels will allow this but they may have bio-security concerns) and a favourite toy which is safe for unsupervised play.
 Some kennels offer to provide food, but remember that a sudden change can upset your dog’s digestion at a time when he will also be coping with being in a strange environment.